dsherret/dax/README.md

 ### Custom `$`

-You may wish to create your own `$` function that has a certain setup context (for example, custom commands, a defined environment variable or cwd).
-You may do this by using the exported `build$` with `CommandBuilder` and/or `RequestBuilder`, which is essentially what the main default exported `$` uses internally to build itself:
+You may wish to create your own `$` function that has a certain setup context (for example, custom commands or functions on `$`, a defined environment variable or cwd).
+You may do this by using the exported `build$` with `CommandBuilder` and/or `RequestBuilder`, which is essentially what the main default exported `$` uses internally to build itself.
+In addition, you may also add your own functions to `$`:

 ```ts
 import { build$, CommandBuilder, RequestBuilder } from "https://deno.land/x/dax/mod.ts";